 Brendan has a Master’s Degree in acupuncture from the Academy for Five Element Acupuncture (AFEA) and in 2005 began regular indepth study of Classical Chinese Medicine with Dr. Jeffrey C. Yuen, 88th generation Daoist priest.
 Brendan is certified nationally through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) and has administered over 30,000 individualized acupuncture treatments and prescribed over 15,000 customized herbal formulas to date.
 Brendan also has a B.A degree from Swarthmore College in Political Science.

-He has extensive advanced, post-graduate training in OB/GYN and reproductive issues, the endocrine system (hormones), oncology (cancer treatment), and treating psycho-emotional issues.
-They have also completed a two-year advanced, in-depth study of Chinese herbal medicine with 300 classroom hours with Dr. Yuen.
+He has extensive advanced, post-graduate training in a wide range of topics including the endocrine system (hormones), oncology (cancer treatment), and treating psycho-emotional issues.
+He has also completed a two-year advanced, in-depth study of Chinese herbal medicine with 300 classroom hours with Dr. Yuen.

 In addition to working with people with a wide range of physical, mental and emotional conditions, Brendan also has extensive experience treating seemingly difficult to address diagnoses including all stages of Lyme--from initial tick bite through late state neurological symptoms--COVID, long COVID, and many types of pain.

 Brendan has been a western herbal business owner and consultant to natural product companies and western medical practitioners.
 He is also on the faculty at AFEA in Florida and has been an adjunct professor at Johnson State College/ Northern Vermont University in VT and Daoist Tradition in NC.
 He is also the past president of the Vermont Acupuncture Association (VTAA).